gaussalgo/MLP_2017_workshop_hadoop/installation_steps.md

     > This is the magical line you are looking for: `WebServerImpl:com.cloudera.server.cmf.WebServerImpl: Started Jetty server.`

 6. Login to Cloudera Manager as admin with password admin
-7. Read the license agreement
+7. Run the instructions in the wizard
-8.
+8. Restart the cluster if required
+9. Setup HA
+10.